taroooyan/bg-wiki/NANO-MANUAL.md

 caption: iRover installed in proper orientation.

 * Position the iRover board on the standoffs, and attach it with two nuts.
 Make sure the side of the iRover that has the label is facing up, and the thick red wire with the black connector is to the left.
+* We find it works best to attach the stainless-steel standoffs to the middle plate by inserting the screwpost through the plate and attaching a nut from the rear.
+The iRover itself can be connected to the posts using the screws afterward.
+This makes it easier to adjust its position slightly if desired.[the current photo shows it differently, with the nuts on top,  but will be updated soon]

 * Now is a good time to attach the front plate (the one with the SAFECAST logo, which covers the front side of the main board).
 Use plastic screws through the four holes in the corner to attach it to the black plastic standoffs.
 Use pliers to tighten all the standoffs.
 ***